talgalper/PhD-MOC/PPI Network Tools/PCSF/README.md

 To the user
 --------------------
-To view steps script used for MOC data run see pcsf_master.R
+To view script created for MOC data run see pcsf_master.R

 Otherwise observe pcsf documentation below.